gyeongjae-ham/study-java/README.md

-# javapractice
+# Organize the contents

-For Java practice repo.

-Now, just Java basic skills after add spring skills
+For organize the contents about java

+Contents about Java with Study group members

+1. The Essence of Java
+2. Effective Java
+3. Tobi's spring(after watch lecture)